cpkelley94/covidcompbio/01-DataTypes.md

     ```python
     my_list = [2*i+1 for i in range(10)]  # also [1, 3, 5, 7, ...]
     ```
-    This makes the code both more concise and easier to read.
+    This makes the code both more concise and easier to read (at least once you've seen it enough times!).
 List comprehensions can get even more powerful: you can even work in `if` conditionals and multiple `for` loops.
 If you want to learn more about this, check out [this resource](https://realpython.com/list-comprehension-python).

 - **Tuple (`tuple`):** an _immutable_ ordered collection of items.
 Tuples function similarly to lists, except once declared, the items of a tuple can't be changed.
 Many functions return tuples in order to return multiple values at the same time: for example, the curve-fitting function `scipy.optimize.curve_fit()` returns the tuple `(popt, pcov)` to provide both the fitting parameters and their covariance matrix.
   - Example declaration: `my_tup = (1, 2, 3)` (enclose the list in _parentheses_, and separate items with a comma)